What Is Full Coverage Car Insurance? Definition, Cost & Coverage

 What Drives Your Premium Up?

-• Location — urban areas with high theft and accident rates cost more
+• Location — Urban areas with high theft and accident rates cost significantly more.

-• Driving record — tickets and at-fault accidents raise rates significantly
+• Driving record — Tickets and at-fault accidents raise rates substantially; a DUI can raise your premium by 35% or more on renewal.

-• Vehicle type — luxury, sports, or newer vehicles cost more to insure
+• Vehicle type — Luxury, sports, or newer vehicles with advanced driver-assistance systems (ADAS) cost more to repair and insure — and 2026 tariffs are amplifying this further.

 Compare Car Insurance Rates in Ohio